aschampion/heraclitus/notes.md

 Dtype controllers and Web View
 ------------------------------
 - Dtypes also have (non-model) APIControllers.
-The expose higher-level semantic operations, but are only able to interface with (non-store-specific) ModelControllers.
+The expose higher-level semantic operations, but are only able to interface with (non-store-specific) Storages.
 Not clear if these are HTTP specific.
 (Decision: they aren't)
   - These higher level controls should also be more focused on the payload datatypes and note take the internal datastructures (AGs, VGs, etc.) as arguments, only identifiers for them.
-  - FFI use should be able to call either the ModelControllers or APIControllers
+  - FFI use should be able to call either the Storages or APIControllers
     - Scratch that, use as a rust lib should be able to call either, FFI will most likely only be able to call API controllers because of lifetimes
 - Also have view controllers (in JS/TypeScript or via emscripten?) that can only talk to HTTP APIControllers.
 These can be embedded in the web frontend, so that it doesn't need to be aware of every dtype.